Hermann von François: World War I

-After some time spent "on the shelf", François received the command of the XXXXI Reserve Corps on 24 December 1914, and after a spell in the West, he returned to the Eastern Front in April 1915 where he took part in the Spring Offensive that conquered Russian Poland.
+After some time spent "on the shelf", François received the command of the XXXXI Reserve Corps on 20 December 1914, and after a spell in the West, he returned to the Eastern Front in April 1915 where he took part in the Spring Offensive that conquered Russian Poland.
 He continued to distinguish himself.
-He won the Pour le Mérite, Germany's highest military decoration, on 14 May 1915 for his performance in the breakthrough at Gorlice, and had the Oak Leaves attached to it in July 1917, for outstanding performance during the Battle of Verdun.
-In July 1915 he was transferred back to the Western Front to take command of the Westphalian VII Corps in France, and in July 1916 Meuse Group West in the Verdun sector.
-However he never received any further promotion or serious commands under Ludendorff, and gave up his command in July 1918 and was placed on the standby list until October 1918 when he retired.
+He was awarded the Pour le Mérite, Germany's highest military decoration, on 14 May 1915 for his performance in the breakthrough at Gorlice.
+On 30 June 1915 he was transferred back to the Western Front to take command of the Westphalian VII Corps in France, and in July 1916 a task force known as Meuse Group West (Maasgruppe West) in the Verdun sector.
+He added the Oak Leaves to his Pour le Mérite on 27 July 1917, for outstanding performance during the Battle of Verdun.
+During the German spring offensive of 1918, in the Third Battle of the Aisne, he led another task force, the Attack Group on the Oise (Angriffsgruppe an der Oise).
+Due to a conflict with Ludendorff, François was on 6 July 1918 placed on the standby list until 14 October 1918 when he retired.

 Post-war

 After the war ended, François returned home and wrote several books on military history, including the best-seller (in Germany) Marneschlacht und Tannenberg in 1920.
+He was awarded an honorary doctorate by the University of Tübingen on 20 May 1925 for his scholarship in military history.
+He died on 15 May 1933 in Berlin of a kidney infection.